Gresham House Forest Fund VI

 UK forestry asset class performance per £100,000 invested

 Source: Gresham House, IPD.
-Performance data is shown to 31 December 2022.
+Performance data is shown to 31 December 2023.
 Please remember, returns are not guaranteed and past performance is not a guide to the future.
 Returns for UK forestry have been calculated using the IPD forestry index from December 1995 to its discontinuation in December 2017.
 There is no suitable replacement index.
-Gresham House, as the leading forestry asset manager, has supplied return data for 2017 to 2022 based on independent valuations of its managed portfolios.
-The forestry performance is shown gross of fees.
+Gresham House, as the leading forestry asset manager, has supplied return data for 2017 to 2023 based on its managed portfolios that are independently valued every 24 months.
+Forestry performance is shown gross of fees.

 Access to your investment